decred/dcrdocs/docs/faq/proof-of-stake/general.md

 Once these checks are met, the voting process begins.
 Tickets can be set with an additional parameter of yes/no/abstain.
 You do this in your wallet before the ticket votes.
 Tickets marked as abstain will not be counted in the total amount of votes.

 The PoS system then starts counting tickets with these parameters set over a predetermined amount of blocks.
-If over this interval the amount of votes is 75%, or more, 'yes' the vote has passed.
+If over this interval the amount of ‘yes’ votes is 75% or more, the vote has passed.
 A lock in period of a set number of blocks will start before the hardfork goes live, so everyone has a chance to upgrade and not be hardforked off the network.

 Because the code for the hardfork is already in the then current version of Decred there is no need for the developers to interfere or the majority of PoW miners and PoS miners to upgrade after a decision has been reached.
 If the vote on a hardfork passes it will be implemented automatically after the lock in period.